Get ready to be introduced to the sweetest, cutest, fastest Valentines dessert in the land. Easy, cherry tarts with a Valentine’s Day twist.

 And because I don’t like to eat ’em, I don’t like to make ’em.
 Which is why I came up with this post.
 Quite possibly the easiest Heart Shaped Tart on the planet!
 Here we go …. !!!

-To turn the shell into a heart shape, just dent in one end of the tart’s foil.
-Like so …
+1. Turn the shell into a heart shape, by denting in one end of the tart’s foil.

 Be careful not to squarsh the dough too much.

-Once you have the top of the heart shaped, push the sides together a bit and pull the end down into a point.
-This will finish off the shape of the heart.
+3. Once you have the top of the heart shaped, push the sides together a bit and pull the end down into a point.
+This will finish off the shape of the heart for your cherry tart.

 Try to add just a little to each tart at a time.
 I added a few cherries to each tart and then filled up the rest of the space with the gooey filling.